Numerical computations of geometric ergodicity for stochastic dynamics: Preliminary

-In Section 4.4, for a random perturbed circle map with a stable 2-periodic orbit, we give both an upper and a lower bound of the geometrically ergodic rate through the first exit time and the coupling time, receptively.
+In Section 4.4, for a random perturbed circle map with a stable 2-periodic orbit, we shall give both upper and lower bounds of the geometrically ergodic rate through the first exit times and the coupling times, receptively.